NetCordDev/NetCord/Documentation/guides/events/intents.md

 ---
-title: Gateway Intents
+title: Configuring Discord Gateway Intents for Your Bot
-description: Configuring gateway intents for your bot
+description: Configure gateway intents to control which Discord events your bot receives.
+Learn about privileged intents, intent combinations, and bot permissions.
+omitAppTitle: true
 ---

 # Gateway Intents